Skip to main content

 You’ll develop the capability and skills to:

-• evaluate operational performance and logistics and supply chain processes
+• develop and optimise future-ready operations, logistics and supply chain networks

 Our Master's programme is flexible, allowing you to choose specific optional modules.
 This enables you to personalise your learning pathway in: